andrew72ru/dkim-lib/README.md

 - PHP FFI enabled (ext-ffi)
 - OpenDKIM runtime library available at runtime (shared library, e.g. libopendkim.so or .dylib)

-See composer.json for exact PHP and extension constraints.
+See the `composer.json` for exact PHP and extension constraints.

 ## Installation